laravel/docs/requests.md

 #### Retrieving Input From The Query String

-While the `input` method retrieves values from entire request payload (including the query string), the `query` method will only retrieve values from the query string:
+While the `input` method retrieves values from the entire request payload (including the query string), the `query` method will only retrieve values from the query string:

     $name = $request->query('name');